 Kierkegaard on the Soul (Eighteen Upbuilding Discourses)

-Kierkegaard’s Preface to Fear and Trembling by Johannes de Silentio (his pseudonym)
+Selections from Kierkegaard’s Fear and Trembling by Johannes de Silentio (his pseudonym) Hollander translation 1923

 Not merely in the realm of commerce but in the world of ideas as well our age is organizing a regular clearance sale.
 Everything is to be had at such a bargain that it is questionable whether in the end there is anybody who will want to bid.
 Every speculative price-fixer who conscientiously directs attention to the significant march of modern philosophy, every Privatdocent, tutor, and student, every crofter and cottar in philosophy, is not content with doubting everything but goes further.